 - Have larger hemorrhoids surgically removed or medically treated.

-Either way, add fiber (such as fruits, vegetables, whole grains, beans, nuts, and peas) and lots of fluids (at least two quarts of water and juices) to your diet.
+Either way, adding fiber (such as fruits, vegetables, whole grains, beans, nuts, and peas) and lots of fluids (at least two quarts of water and juices) to your diet may help prevent hemorroids (if you have them) in the future.
 Fiber adds bulk and moisture to the stool.
 If you want to increase fiber in your diet, do it slowly -- too much fiber at once can cause gas and stomach cramping.
 Exercising regularly may help because it improves abdominal muscle tone and makes bowel movements more regular and frequent.
 If you are significantly overweight, weight loss can also help.

 Before you start trying to treat symptoms, it may be best to rule out any other potential causes of the pea-sized bump you've described.
 Though it may feel awkward, know that health care providers are trained professionals who can properly diagnose and treat these types of conditions — which will hopefully also relieve your worry!
 If you're a Columbia student, you can make an appointment by contacting Medical Services (Morningside) or the Student Health Service (CUMC).